tomas-fryza/arduino-slotcar/firmware/arcar/README.md

 ## HOW TO use template in Microchip Studio

-1. Run Microchip Studio and create a new `GCC C++ Exacutable Project`.
+1. Start Microchip Studio and create a new `GCC C++ Exacutable Project`.

    ![Microchip Studio new project](images/new_project_type.png)